Obscura (band): Diluvium (2018–2020)

-In January 2018, the band announced that they have completed their fifth full-length album, Diluvium which was released on 13 July 2018 via Relapse.
-To promote the album, the band has announced a major headlining tour in North America in September and October 2018 with Beyond Creation, Archspire, Inferi and Exist as support acts.
-In 2019 followed by the European leg with Fallujah, Allegaeon and First Fragment, Obscura went the first time to Australia and New Zealand before returning to Japan to headline a row of tours under the banner Diluvium.
+In January 2018, the band announced that they had completed their fifth full-length album, Diluvium, released on 13 July 2018 via Relapse.
+To promote the album, the band announced a major headlining tour in North America in September and October 2018 with Beyond Creation, Archspire, Inferi and Exist as support acts.
+In 2019, followed by the European leg with Fallujah, Allegaeon and First Fragment, Obscura went to Australia and New Zealand before returning to Japan to headline a row of tours under the banner Diluvium.
 Supported by Jinjer and Alarum the band grew their fanbase in both Asia and Australia to new heights.
 In March and April 2020 the band embarked on a European tour supported by Dutch death metal veterans God Dethroned, Thulcandra and Fractal Universe.
 Covering Scandinavia, southern and central Europe as well as the Baltics, the 'Diluvium Europa' Tour became one of the most successful tours for the band.